 Indiana Social Work License Requirements

 In Indiana, students with a bachelor’s degree can apply for a LBSW.
 Those with a master’s degree are eligible for a LSW or LCSW depending on their program.
-LCSW applicants need 3,000 hours of paid experience to apply for their license.
-They also need to pass the ASWB exam and a background check.
+All license applicants must also pass the appropriate ASWB exam and a background check.
+LCSW applicants additionally need two years of paid clinical work experience to apply for their license.

 Indiana Governing Board